Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 This parameter is used to filter out imputed geneotypes of low quality if the input genotyping files include imputed variants.

+## --study_col

+Specify the name of the study_arm column in the `--covarfile` (e.g. affected/unaffected/intermediate.

+## time_col

+Used for survival analyses: specify the column name in the `--phenofile` which contains the time-to-event information in days.